cloudfoundry-community/terraform-aws-bosh/README.md

 After Initial Install
 ---------------------

 At the end of the output of the terraform run, there will be a section called `Outputs` that will have at least `bastion_ip` and an IP address.
-If not, or if you cleared the terminal without noting it, you can log into the AWS console and look for an instance called `bastian`, with the `bastion` security group.
+If not, or if you cleared the terminal without noting it, you can log into the AWS console and look for an instance called `bastion`, with the `bastion` security group.
 Use the public IP associated with that instance, and ssh in as the ubuntu user, using the ssh key listed as `aws_key_path` in your configuration (if you used the Unattended Install).

 ```
 ssh -i ~/.ssh/example.pem ubuntu@54.1.2.3